SwarajPawar/SPFlow/README.md

 The stats is a dictionary object and consists of log-likelihood, number of nodes, runtime, meu and average reward.

-Note that the aspn.learn_aspmn() function is a generator function and generates the SPMN networks in a sequence and returns them at each iteration
+Note that the anytime_spmn.anytime_learn_spmn() function is a generator function and generates the SPMN networks in a sequence and returns them at each iteration